KoninMikhail/github-repo-template/README.md

 5. **Review** every single file and **customize** it as you like.
 6. Build your project. 🚀

->⚠️ _If you have empty information, please use manual installation with params._ ⚠️
+>⚠️ _If you have empty fields , please use manual installation with params._ ⚠️

 <br /><br />